wolfmathias/wildwish-app/README.md

 # Seed the database

+This is using Postgresql for the database.
+Make sure Postgres is installed and running before migrating or seeding.

 In the backend directory, run 'rails db:migrate' then 'rails db:seed'.

 # Running

-Run 'rails server' in the terminal to start the server, and navigate to the port listed.
-Resources can be accessed as an API using RESTful routes ('/animals', '/wishes/active', etc)
+Run 'rails server' in the terminal to start the server.
+Resources can be accessed as an API using RESTful routes ('/animals', '/wishes/active', etc).

 # Authors